tc-functors/docs/src/content/docs/examples/rest-api.md

 description: Rest API Example
 ---

-In the Getting Started guide, we saw how to create a simple synchronous API request-response using a function backend.
+In the Hello World example, we learned how to create a simple synchronous API request-response using a function backend.
 In this example, we will learn to build a REST API with asynchronous response.

 ## Topology